wandyezj/wandyezj.github.io/docs/_drafts/code-reviews.md

 ### How can code reviews share knowledge?

-Code reviews provide a forum for knowledge to flow among people.
+Code reviews provide a forum to share knowledge.
-The people reviewing the code have a change to understand the specific change.
+The reviewers have a change to understand the specific change.
-The person having the code reviewed can learn from others expertise and insight.
+The reviewee can learn from others expertise and insight.
 Code reviews can also prompt discussion on team standards, that once decided on can be written up for broader distribution.

 ## Preparing a Change